 Neither is safe but statistics tell us that stoned driving is safer than drunk driving.
+With more and more people now choosing to buy marijuana online, this is probably a good thing too.
 Marijuana-impaired driving is of particular concern not just because of its inherent danger, but because of its increasing prevalence and a common but falsely-held belief that stoned driving is not dangerous.
 Marijuana-impaired driving is less deadly than drunk driving, just as a .22 caliber bullet is less deadly than a .45 caliber bullet.
 But all four can and do kill.

 More people are killed by drivers on multiple drugs (polydrug users) than those on either alcohol alone or marijuana alone.
 This was made quite clear in last month’s report from the Washington Traffic Safety Commission.